w3ye/ai-pr-reviewer/README.md

 ## Overview

-CodeRabbit `ai-pr-reviewer` is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
+CodeGuardian is a fork of CodeRabbit `ai-pr-reviewer`.
+It is an AI-based code reviewer and summarizer for GitHub pull requests using OpenAI's `gpt-3.5-turbo` and `gpt-4` models.
 It is designed to be used as a GitHub Action and can be configured to run on every pull request and review comments